Get your questions answered

 If a student withdraws from the program prior to the start of orientation, refunds will be made according to the following schedule:

-• More than 90 days before the first day of orientation: 100% of payment refunded (less deposit)
+• More than 90 days before the first day of the program: 100% of payment refunded (less deposit)

-• Between 89 and 60 days before the first day of orientation: 50% of payment refunded (less deposit)
+• Between 89 and 60 days before the first day of the program: 50% of payment refunded (less deposit)

-• Between 59 and 30 days before the first day of orientation: 25% of payment refunded (less deposit)
+• Between 59 and 30 days before the first day of the program: 25% of payment refunded (less deposit)

-• Less than 30 days before the first day of orientation: 0% of payment refunded
+• Less than 30 days before the first day of the program: 0% of payment refunded

 Please note that written notice of withdrawal must be sent to Winterline Global Education.
 Refunds will be calculated based on the date the written notice of withdrawal is received.